News, Product Information, and Tips

 in Windows

-On to another question.
-It may be easy for some of you, but setting up a logon script in active directory is not always that simple.
-Lets walk through setting one up.
+Setting up a logon script in active directory is not always that simple.
+Lets walk through it.

 First, open “Active Directory Users and Computers” on the domain controller